alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 2. Click **System Tools**
 3. Click **Tails Installer**
 4. Select **Install by Cloning**
+5. Repeat your experience by giving them the drive with a printout of the URL for this guide.
+(You can use http://goo.gl or http://bit.ly or http://tinyurl.com to shorten it down)

 ###What Should I Do if I Have a Suggestion?